columbia/xtern/readme.txt

 this local file, if this file does not exist, xtern will be run with (default) options specified in the "$XTERN_ROOT/default.options" file.

 9. How to run the xtern evaluation framework.
+You can skip this step unless you want to get a comprehensive performance overhead of xtern over all its benchmarks.
 > go to each $XTERN_ROOT/apps/* directory and run "./mk", like the Step 8 above.
 > cd $XTERN_ROOT/eval/
 > ./eval.py xtern.cfg